getwilds/wilds-docker-library/cnvkit/README.md

 The images are designed to be secure and reliable while including all necessary components for CNVkit analysis of genomic data.

+### Multi-Platform Support

+These images are built for both `linux/amd64` and `linux/arm64` platforms with an image size of approximately **600MB** for both architectures.

+To keep the images lightweight, we use CPU-only builds of PyTorch (a dependency of CNVkit's probabilistic modeling components).
+CNVkit does not utilize GPU acceleration, so excluding CUDA libraries has no impact on functionality while significantly reducing image size (~3.5GB savings compared to CUDA-enabled PyTorch builds).

 ## Usage

 ### Docker